Identification of model parameters in Engee

 signal = results["from_model"].value;

-We will also keep the sampling rate of the time signal (a value inverse to the distance in time between two neighbouring measurements):
+We will also save the sampling frequency of the time signal (the inverse of the time distance between two adjacent measurements):

 sample_rate = 1/(t[2] - t[1])